- 58971

 - 0

 In 2016, Willamette Valley was named wine region of the year by Wine Enthusiast magazine.
-As one of the world’s premier pinot noir producing regions, Willamette Valley should be on your radar.
-Not only does this cool-climate region produce award-winning pinot noir, but you’ll also find exceptional riesling, chardonnay, pinot gris, and pinot blanc.
+As one of the world’s premier pinot noir producing regions, Willamette Valley is a great place to visit if you love wine, but Pinot Noir in particular.
+Not only does this cool-climate region produce award-winning Pinot Noir that rivals some of the best around the world, but you’ll also find exceptional Riesling, Chardonnay, Pinot Gris, and Pinot Blanc.

 Of course, with nearly 600 wineries to choose from, how do you decide where to visit?
-We’ve compiled a short list of the best places so you don’t have to.
-From hillside views to Tuscan farmhouses, go forth and explore the wonderful wines of Willamette Valley at any of these best wineries for newcomers.
+We’ve compiled our list of the nine best places so you don’t have to.
+From hillside views to intimate experiences, go forth and explore the wonderful wines of Willamette Valley at any of these best wineries for newcomers.

 17445 NE Ribbon Ridge Road, Newberg, OR 97132, (503) 687-1671

-Alloro is a small production (3,000 cases annually) winery producing 100% estate-grown pinot noir.
-Alloro also farms produce and raises Heritage sheep and Hereford cattle, employing sustainable, organic, and LIVE certified (a high level sustainability certification that includes every aspect of winemaking) principles in all aspects of viticulture and farming.
-In normal times, this Chehalem Mountain winery hosts an annual farm-to-table dinner each September, with 80% of the food produced right there at Alloro (be sure to mark your calendars for next year’s event).
-In the meantime, look for their wine and produce packs featuring a selection of fresh produce paired with Alloro wines.
+Alloro is a small production (3,000 cases annually) winery producing 100% estate-grown Pinot Noir.
+Alloro also farms produce and raises Heritage sheep and Hereford cattle, employing sustainable, organic, and LIVE certified principles (a high level sustainability certification that includes every aspect of winemaking, including the vineyards) in all aspects of viticulture and farming.
+You’ll definitely want to visit this Chehalem Mountain winery in September when they host their annual farm-to-table dinner; 80% of the food is produced right there at Alloro.
+In 2017, their 2014 Estate Pinot Noir was on Wine Enthusiast’s ‘Top 100 Wines of the World’ list.

 27895 NE Bell Road, Newberg, OR 97132, (503) 537-1328

-Bells Up is a micro-boutique winery in the Chehalem Mountains AVA making classic pinot noir, and is the only winery in Willamette Valley to produce seyval blanc, a white wine made from a French hybrid grape.
+Bells Up is a micro-boutique winery in the Chehalem Mountains AVA making classic Pinot Noir, and is the only winery in Willamette Valley to produce Seyval Blanc, a white wine made from a French hybrid grape.
 The tasting room and each of the wines are classical music-themed, as owner and winemaker Dave Specter was a professional French horn player.
-Be sure to book your appointment in advance to meet Dave Specter and possibly Sara Specter, the brains behind-the-scenes, who will be your private hosts.
+Be sure to book your appointment in advance, as the winery only offers three tastings per day.
+You will meet Dave Specter and possibly Sara Specter, the brains behind the scene, who will be your private hosts.

 21101 SE Cherry Blossom Lane, Amity, OR 97101, (503) 435-1278

-There are many reasons Brooks should be on your list of wineries to visit in Willamette Valley, one of the top reasons being that Brooks is known for its outstanding riesling and pinot noir wines.
+There are many reasons Brooks should be on your list of wineries to visit in Willamette Valley, one of the top reasons being that Brooks is known for its outstanding Riesling and Pinot Noir wines.
 Wine and Spirits Magazine agrees – Brooks was listed in the top 100 wineries in the world in 2019.
-Then there are the rotating gourmet food pairing options, walking tours through the vineyards, and customizable tasting experiences.
-Finally, if you’re seeking biodynamic wines, you’ll definitely want to visit Brooks, one of the only Demeter certified wineries in Willamette Valley.
+Then there are the pizza parties on Fridays, winery concerts, vineyard tours in an all-terrain vehicle, and many options for food and wine pairings throughout the year.
+Finally, if you’re seeking biodynamic wines, you definitely want to visit Brooks, one of the only Demeter certified wineries in Willamette Valley.

-Only twenty-five miles from the Oregon Coast in McMinnville, Youngberg Hill’s mountain and valley view tasting room offers several tasting experiences, including a winemaker tour that includes all aspects of managing a vineyard and winemaking.
+Only 25 miles from the Oregon Coast in McMinnville, Youngberg Hill’s mountain-view tasting room offers several tasting experiences, including a winemaker tour that includes all aspects of managing a vineyard and winemaking.
 The family-owned winery is also equipped to host weddings and corporate events in the ten-bedroom Inn, located on-site.
-Specializing in pinot noir and chardonnay grown in organic and biodynamic vineyards, Youngberg Hill has been recognized as a top winery in Willamette Valley and is worth a visit.
+Specializing in Pinot Noir and Chardonnay grown in organic and biodynamic vineyards, Youngberg Hill has been recognized as a top winery in Willamette Valley and is worth a visit.

 16161 NE McDougall Road, Dayton, OR 97114, (503) 864-3404

-Stoller is located in the Dundee Hills AVA, a region best known for producing award-winning pinot noir – which, not surprisingly, is the focus at Stoller.
+Stoller is located in the Dundee Hills AVA, a region best known for producing award-winning Pinot Noir – and that is the focus at Stoller.
 However, Stoller also produces wine from nine other varieties so there is no doubt you will find something you love.
 Located just 28 miles from Portland on a picturesque 400-acre property, a poll by USA Today 10 Best named Stoller the nation’s number one tasting room experience in 2018.
 A visit to the LIVE Certified and LEED Gold winery overlooking the vines is a treat, but if you decide you need to extend your visit, Stoller has a number of beautiful guest house options to accommodate groups and couples.

 691 OR-99W, Dundee, OR 97115, (503) 538-8520